Frequently Asked Questions

-Applicants may check here to see if they were selected for a controlled hunt beginning July 2013.
+Applicants may check here to see if they were selected for a controlled hunt beginning July 6, 2016.
 Printed lists will not be available.
-Computer terminals are available to check the drawing results at most local libraries and will be available to the public at the following ODWC offices, Monday through Friday, 8:00 a.m. to 4:30 p.m. unless otherwise posted: Unfortunately, we cannot answer telephone inquiries regarding controlled hunt outcomes.
+Computer terminals are available to check the drawing results at most local libraries and will be available to the public at the following ODWC offices, Monday through Friday, 8 a.m. to 4:30 p.m. unless otherwise posted.
+Unfortunately, we cannot answer telephone inquiries regarding controlled hunt outcomes.

 Why not have a true preference point system for the controlled hunts?

-There are too many hunters applying for too few hunts for this kind of system to work.
+There are too many hunters applying for too few hunts for that kind of system to work.

 If I put in for controlled hunts long enough, am I guaranteed of getting drawn?

-No, but your odds get better and better each year.
+No, but your odds get better each year.